caiiiycuk/js-dos-docs/Writerside/topics/install-windows.md

 >
 {style="warning"}

-The process of installing is typical for all OSes.
-You can use this instruction not only for Windows.
-Installing process includes:
+The installation process is similar for all operating systems.
+You can use these instructions not only for Windows.
+The installation process includes:

 1. [Fork drive](fork-drive.md)
 2. Setup configuration of DOSBox
 3. Create js-dos bundle
-4. Get installation CD and bootable diskette or bootable CD
+4. Get an installation CD and bootable diskette or bootable CD
-5. Upload this images to FS
+5. Upload these images to the file system
 6. Boot from CD or diskette
 7. Install OS